emanvidmaker/GameOfLifeOnConsoleCS/README.md

-# The Game Of Life as a Console app in C#
+# The Game Of Life, as a Console app made in C#
 A port of John Conway's Game of life as a Console app on C#
 <br>
 Orignaly Ported By [Emanuel Acosta](https://github.com/emanvidmaker)